valerionew/attiny10-notes/README.md

-# attiny10-notes
+# ATtiny10-notes
-These notes refer to the usage of the USBasp programmer with avr-gcc, avr-libc and avrdude on a linux system to compile and upload programs to an attiny10 microcontroller.
-With little modifications, the same notes will apply also to attiny4/5/9.
+These notes refer to the usage of the USBasp programmer with avr-gcc, avr-libc and avrdude on a linux system to compile and upload programs to an ATtiny10 microcontroller.
+With little modifications, the same notes will probably apply also to ATtiny4 and ATtiny5.

 ## Setting up the USBasp programmer
+ATtinys use the TPI interface for programming.
+Make sure to have your usbasp updated to the latest firmware, otherwise TPI is not supported.
 At the first connection of the USBasp programmer to your computer you won't have the permissions to use it.
 The way i solved this is to add an udev rule for the USBasp.